-My favorite cream blush and many of the items in my natural makeup routine apply best with a brush.
+My favorite cream blush, homemade eye shadow, and many of the items in my natural makeup routine apply best with a brush.
 Keeping clean makeup brushes is almost as important to me as choosing non-toxic makeup.

 Thankfully, these natural ways to clean makeup brushes make it simple and easy to get the job done.